• Skip to main content

 cajun steak bites on white plate

 1. While delicious served hot from the skillet, these Cajun Steak Bites can also be set out on an appetizer board and allowed to get to room temperature.
-Butter would tend to separate as the steak cools and not be nearly as mouthwatering.
+Butter would tend to separate as the steak cools and not be nearly as mouthwatering or good looking.

 2. You wouldn't want to actually cook the steak bites in the butter because butter will burn at higher temperatures.
 This steak should be cooked in a high smoke point oil like canola oil.
 Butter would be added at the end making two grease based ingredients.

-3. It’s just not needed!
-These steak bites have a delicious flavor with a few, simple ingredients.
+3. It's just not needed!
+These are perfect steak bites with a delicious flavor with a few, simple ingredients.

 close up of steak bite

-Naturally, a really excellent cut like tenderloin would be wonderful.
-However, we usually prefer to cook a high quality steak like that by keeping it super simple with the reversed reverse sear steaks method.
+Naturally, a really excellent cut like beef tenderloin would be wonderful.
+However, we usually prefer to cook a high quality steak like that by keeping it super simple with just salt and pepper.

-For this recipe the main idea is to end up with steak that’s tender after just a couple of minutes on the heat.
-Sirloin works really well, and is less expensive that many other cuts.
+For this recipe, the main idea is to end up with steak that's tender after just a couple of minutes on the heat.
+Sirloin steak works really well, and is less expensive that many other cuts.
+Strip steak would also make tender steak bites.

 a few cajun steak bites on plate

-You could also cook them on a good hot grill, or in another type of skillet.
-We don’t recommend using an oven because you want to get a good sear, and they need to be cooked quickly.
+• You could also cook them on a good hot grill (if you're the type that thinks all beef should have grill marks), or in another type of skillet.
+We don't recommend using an oven because you want to get a nice sear, and they need to be cooked quickly.

 Cajun Steak Bites in iron skillet